Revenue Tracking for A/B testing: exciting new feature in VWO

 Naturally, you would want to choose a variation which results in higher per visitor revenue even if total number of conversions and conversion rate decreases.
 That’s why revenue tracking is so important for A/B, split and multivariate tests.
 It lets you measure impact of your test variations on a metric that drives your business: revenue.

-We believe revenue tracking shouldn’t be hard and that’s why we have tried to make it dead-simple to implement it in Visual Website Optimizer.
+We believe revenue tracking shouldn’t be hard and that’s why we have tried to make it dead-simple to implement it in VWO.
 All you need to do is this:

 - Create A/B, split or multivariate test